 Who’s visited the Museum of Fire in Penrith?

-Or The Museum of Fire Engines, as my big boys used to call it.
-Ah, those were the days, when they both wanted to be firemen….
-I miss those wee boys that they were.
+Or The Museum of Fire Engines, as my kidss used to call it.
+Ah, those were the days, when they all wanted to be firemen….
+I miss those wee children that they were.

-The Museum of Fire is a real community museum, it’s a registered charity and many of the volunteers are firefighters themselves.
+The Museum of Fire in Penrith makes a great day out for Sydney kids, and parents will enjoy it too.
+This is a real community museum, it’s a registered charity and many of the volunteers are firefighters themselves.

 All profits raised go to educating our families to the dangers of fire and preserving the heritage of the communities bravest.